corytu/coursera-r-mentoring/factor-levels-and-labels.md

 levels(species) <- c("versicolor", "setosa", "virginica")
 ```

-The latter will only change the "names" so now what is called "versicolor" is actually "setosa".
+The latter will only change the "names", so now what is called "versicolor" is actually corresponded with original "setosa".